tillwilling/capstone-project/README.md

 This is my capstone-project "Game On".
+A mobile-app for video games.

 You can make a list of games you like.
 The search bar got autocompletion and is connected to one of the biggest video-game-database "RAWG".